ligolang/ligo/gitlab-pages/docs/language-basics/composite-types.md

 </Syntax>

-Complementary to records are the *variant types*, which are described in the section on [pattern matching](../language-basics/unit-option-pattern-matching#variant-types).
+Complementary to objects are the *variant types*, which are described in the section on [pattern matching](../language-basics/unit-option-pattern-matching#variant-types).
-Records are a product of types, while variant types are sums of types.
+Objects are a product of types, while variant types are sums of types.

 <!-- updated use of entry -->